Fast Find >> Mirror,

 polish #500 grit pits out of Pyrex --something like 20 hours

 to pass traditional microscopic inspection.
 The alternative is to use a

 final, very fine grind with "micron grit" --maybe 12 micron.
 However, this

 is the point at which your mirror is most vulnerable to getting scratched

-(a reason why I skipped micron grits).
-Next time I'm going to try following
+(one of the reasons why I skipped using micron grits).
+Next time I'm going

-the #500 grit with 12 micron grit on a dedicated pitch lap --which will
+to try following the #500 grit with 12 micron grit on a dedicated pitch

 * There were many little questions and decisions: